-1 Abigail Hauslohner, et al., Coronavirus Could Pose Serious Concern in ICE Jails, Immigration Courts, WASH.
-POST (Mar.
-12, 2020, 6:38 PM), https://www.washingtonpost.com/immigration/coronavirus-immigration-jails/2020/03/12/44b5e56a-646a-11ea-845d-e35b0234b136_story.html.
+1 Abigail Hauslohner, et al., Coronavirus Could Pose Serious Concern in ICE Jails, Immigration Courts, Wash.
+Post (Mar.
+12, 2020, 6:38 PM),

-procedures in the events leading to each detainee's death.
+To the extent that the public has been informed of the context for deaths in DHS custody, there are few available internal reviews detailing whether responsible agency officials adhered to prescribed procedures in the events leading to each detainee's death.
 It is in the public interest, however, to understand how DHS has investigated deaths occurring in its custody.